abusedmedia/Presenta-WWW/content/legal/terms-of-service.md

 ## Cancellation and Termination

-If you wish to withdraw from this Agreement or your Presence account, you can simply stop using the website and the apps.
+If you wish to withdraw from this Agreement or your PRESENTA account, you can simply stop using the website and the apps.
 We may terminate access to all or part of the website and apps at any time, with or without cause, with or without notice, with immediate effect.
 We reserve the right to refuse service to anyone for any reason at any time.
 All provisions of this Agreement which by their nature should survive termination will survive termination, including, but not limited to, property provisions, disclaimers, indemnities and limitations of liability.

 ## Links

 This site may contain links to other independent third-party websites ("Linked Sites").
 These linked sites are provided solely as a convenience to our visitors.
 These linked sites are not under our control and we are not responsible and do not endorse the content of such linked sites, including information or materials contained in such linked sites.
 You will need to express your independent opinion regarding the interaction with these linked sites.

-Presenta has not reviewed all the sites linked to its website and is not responsible for the contents of such linked sites.
-The inclusion of any link does not imply endorsement by Presenta of the site.
+PRESENTA has not reviewed all the sites linked to its website and is not responsible for the contents of such linked sites.
+The inclusion of any link does not imply endorsement by PRESENTA.
 The use of such linked websites is at your own risk.

 ## Intellectual Property Notice

-Presents and our licensees, sellers, agents and / or our content providers retain ownership of all intellectual property rights of any kind relating to the website and the service.
+PRESENTA and our licensees, sellers, agents and / or our content providers retain ownership of all intellectual property rights of any kind relating to the website and the service.
 We reserve all rights that are not expressly granted to you under this Agreement or by law.
-The appearance of the website and the service is protected by copyright © Presenta.
+The appearance of the website and the service is protected by copyright © PRESENTA.
 All rights reserved.
-It is not possible to duplicate, copy or reuse any portion of HTML / CSS, Javascript or visual design elements or concepts without the express written permission of Presenta.
+It is not possible to duplicate, copy or reuse any portion of HTML / CSS, Javascript or visual design elements or concepts without the express written permission of PRESENTA.

 ## Warranty Disclaimer